 To identify the chert outcrops present in southern Portugal and understand the chert’s characteristics, a macroscopic and petrographic approach was applied to the study of geological samples.
 A combination of methods in a multilayered approach is an important tool to reconstruct the geological and geographical origin of raw materials.
 This is because different methods have their inherent limitations.
 By combining these two different methodologies the goal was to create several layers of analysis, which may then be further pursued or added new layers (Brandl, 2016).
 Several other similar methodologies and approaches have been applied in other regions (references).
 However, the chosen analysis techniques should be adapted to the specific geographic context, the research questions, problematics, and the characteristics of the types of cherts in question.
 Since only preliminary studies of raw materials were applied in the western portion of southern Portugal, and petrographic data has been shown to provide good results for the characterization of cherts in this region, the two methodologies were chosen for the study.

 Geological samples were obtained through fieldwork, from August of 2021 (west Algarve) and April to June 2022 (east Algarve), and included visits to previously known outcrops and prospection of areas identified in geological maps.
-The first step of fieldwork included the review of previously known research, including geological maps, archaeological prospection works, and raw material studies.
+The first step of fieldwork included the review of previously known research, including geological maps, archaeological prospection works, and raw material studies (Pereira, Verissimo 2004, 2005).
 These were followed as a reference guide for recovering samples.
-Whenever necessary, samples from previous prospection works were consulted, from the LusoLit lithoteque from ICArEHB at the University of Algarve and the thin sections at the University of Évora.
+Whenever necessary, samples from previous prospection works were consulted, from the LusoLit lithoteque from ICArEHB at the University of Algarve (Pereira) and the thin sections at the University of Évora.
 Whenever coordinates or specific locations for known outcrops were available, those were visited, and then the surrounding area was prospected to understand the extension of the outcrops and possible secondary deposition outcrops nearby.
 In all other situations, several locations with the potential to find outcrops were selected from polygons where formations with chert were known to the outcrop.

 Samples were collected whenever possible, focusing on both primary and secondary outcrops.
 When the outcrops showed macroscopic differences between the cherts, several samples were collected, to obtain as much variability as possible.
 All samples were georeferenced and registered with resources to an android app which allows accurate coordinates to be associated with photos and CSV data regarding the outcrop characteristics and conditions (i.e. abundance, visibility, access, geomorphology, chert morphology, and conditions).
 All data related to the app and dataset for the variables recorded can be found in the supplementary materials.
 Individual ID tags were associated with each sample, which was washed and labeled in the laboratory.

 All geological samples were analyzed macroscopically following a pre-established dataset.
 The variables were defined based on specialized literature and the dataset with the variables can be found in the Supplementary materials.
 The goal of this analysis was to describe the cherts and their enclosing rocks in a detailed and objective manner.
 For a comparative analysis of archaeological artifacts, other methods may be inconvenient or impossible to use, since they may be destructive and often difficult to apply to large assemblages.
 Macroscopic analyses have the advantage of being less costly and easy to apply.
-Establishing a reliable macroscopic characterization and understanding the potential of macroscopy to differentiate between cherts, outcrops, and formations is essential to apply the methodology with archaeological materials and establish comparisons.
+Establishing a reliable macroscopic characterization and understanding the potential of macroscopy to differentiate between cherts, outcrops, and formations is essential to apply the methodology with archaeological materials and establish comparisons (Bustillo et al 2009).
 A small hand lens of 10x magnification was used for this analysis, followed by a higher magnification analysis with the resource of a Nikon SMZ25 stereomicroscope, focusing especially on aspects like inclusions and fossil content.